slamora/brackets-wiki/Brackets-Extensions.md

 * [Quick Search] (https://github.com/enturn/brackets-quick-search): Automatically highlights occurrences of the selected word (like Notepad++ smart highlighting)
 * [Ctrl-Left/Ctrl-Right] (https://github.com/MiguelCastillo/Brackets-LineNavigator): Helps you navigate through your code using your standard Ctrl-Left/Ctrl-Right/Ctrl-Up/Ctrl-Down keys.
 * [Indent Guides] (https://github.com/lkcampbell/brackets-indent-guides): An extension for Brackets to show indent guides in the code editor.
+* [Go to Last Edit](https://github.com/peterflynn/goto-last-edit): Jump to the location of your last edit in the current file with a quick keyboard shortcut (Ctrl+*)

 **Snippets & Shorthand**
 * [Emmet/Zen Coding](https://github.com/emmetio/brackets-emmet): Adds Emmet (Zen Coding) support to Brackets.